 But if you were worried that Biff got a hold of Doc Brown’s time machine and took the Sports Almanac back to 1955, I don’t really know what to tell you.

-Maybe the Horseshoe didn’t pay directly for this placement (doubtful), but there’s no way there’s not a quid pro quo here.
+Maybe the Horseshoe didn’t pay directly for this placement, but there’s no way there’s not some kind of quid pro quo here.
 Could it be argued that this really isn’t an advertisement?
 Maybe?
 But no non-predatory enterprise would ever try to split hairs like this to avoid including a reference to the problem gambling hotline number.

 Which is what the most expensive election campaign in Ohio history gets you.
 Cleveland’s favorite sports owner.
 If only Gilbert owned all the teams.
 Go Cavs, and go go go to the Horseshoe Casino.